LTUC/amman-dotnet-401d2/Curriculum/Class39/Resources/HTTPS.md

 2. What is decryption
 - Decryption is reversing the algorithm used to encrypt to figure out the message.

-When you encrypt, you need to know mor ethan just the algorithm...you also need the key. without the key, you still wont be able to figure out hte decryption.
+When you encrypt, you need to know more than just the algorithm...you also need the key. without the key, you still wont be able to figure out the decryption.

 #### Symmetric Key Algorithm
 Symmetric Key algorithm is when there is only one key to encrypt and decrypt a message.